migros/fotoobo/docs/source/developer/architecture/5_building_block_view.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this lowest level of **fotoobo** we directly interact with the infrastructure, meaning we handle the authentication and API calls to the devices like FortiGate, FortiManger and others.
+In this lowest level of **fotoobo** we directly interact with the infrastructure, meaning we handle the authentication and API calls to the devices and services like FortiGate, FortiManger and others.
 The interface layer should not directly access this infrastructure layer.
 Instead there should always be a **tool** in the business logic layer which connects these two.
 No other layer than the infrastructure layer should directly access any fortinet device.

 As a module in your own code you may also directly use the infrastructure layer.